Developing a Better Understanding of Bedwetting

 According to Dr. Sheldon, the feelings that stem from episodes of nighttime wetting can carry over into other parts of a child's life.
 "A child that wets the bed may feel all kinds of emotion," he says.
 "Whether embarrassment, fear of someone finding out or failure, these feelings do not stay confined to the bedroom.
 A child who wets the bed may feel they are a failure or that they cannot control their own body and this can inhibit participation in other areas such as sports, friends or outings.
 Bedwetting — and especially the feelings a child may have accompanying an episode — can affect more than a child's sleep."

 One of the most important aspects of dealing with nighttime wetting episodes is the way a parent or caretaker reacts.
 According to Paul Coleman, author of How to Say It to Your Kids (Prentice Hall, 2000) reacting harshly can often cause the problem to worsen.
 "It is important to teach a child about the problem without causing any more humiliation than is already there," says Coleman.
-"As a child may be feeling stress already — and the stress may be the cause for the bedwetting incident — adding more stress will only make it worse, getting both the parent and the child into a vicious cycle with no end in sight."
+"As a child may be feeling stress already, adding more stress will only make it worse, getting both the parent and the child into a vicious cycle with no end in sight."

 Empathy is crucial.